pbsugg/http1.x-server/README.md

 For this first relase, you'll produce a TCP server that returns "Hello World" when a client connects, then closes the connection.

 Use Ruby's [TCPServer](http://ruby-doc.org/stdlib-2.1.0/libdoc/socket/rdoc/TCPServer.html) class to create your server, the docs have a helpful example.
+Your server should be **single-threaded**, do not attempt a threaded server, it will be harder to debug.

 ### Testing It
 You'll need to test your server by connecting to it.
 You can make a request to a TCP server using Netcat, aka `nc` in your terminal.
 Here's how you'd connect to a TCP server running at IP 127.0.0.1 on port 2000: